 - 1. Read the Ad Litem Manual. - 2.
 Read the Texas Estates Code. - 3.
 If you are notified of an appointment, promptly pick up your paperwork. - 4.
 Check the Order Appointing Ad Litem for a hearing date. - 5.
-Review the Physician's Certificate to verify that it meets the requirements of TEX.
-EST. CODE § 1101.103. - 6.
+Review the Physician's Certificate to verify that it meets the requirements of Tex.
+Est. Code § 1101.103. - 6.
 If you are a Guardian Ad Litem, either file a report or an Application for Guardianship within 14 days of your appointment. - 7.
 Check the physician's evaluation is it still timely? - 8.
 If you are an Attorney Ad Litem, file an answer.
 It's hard to convince the judge to appoint a guardian when the proposed ward has not been represented by counsel. - 9.
 Calling the Court Investigator is not a substitute for action (and you don't get paid for it). - 10.
 If you have a contested case, please do not call the Court Investigator to talk about facts or for advice as to how to proceed.
 Ex parte communications are prohibited. - 11.
-All Guardian Ad Litems and TEX.
-EST. CODE § 1101.001 applicants must comply with all of the requirements of § 1051.
+All Guardian Ad Litems and Tex.
+Est. Code § 1101.001 applicants must comply with all of the requirements of § 1051.
 Make sure the affidavit is filed at least 1 week prior to the scheduled hearing, and any necessary waivers, etc. are obtained. - 12.
-No TEX.
-EST. CODE § 1051.104 affidavit is required if there are no waivers or notices. - 13.
+An affidavit pursuant to Tex.
+Est. Code § 1051.104 is still required even if there was no one on the "laundry list."
+The affidavit provides the court with information to that effect. - 13.
 Make sure your application contains an itemized listing of income and assets of the proposed ward, including the value of the assets, (and any trust accounts for the ward at a nursing home) sufficient to allow the court to set a bond and a monthly allowance beneficial interest in trusts? - 14.
 If the description or value of income or assets are unknown, let the investigator know they are unknown. - 15.
 The Court Investigator's office is open during regular Court hours; however, the Court Investigator may be out of the office conducting an investigation, attending meetings, etc....
 You are always welcome to stop by, but you might want to make sure the Court Investigator will be in the office before making a special trip to the courthouse. - 16.
 Turn your fee application in to the clerk not at the bench - 17.
 Don't bother to 'cc' the Judge on everything.

-BARRIE ALLEN 817-884-2189 Court Investigator ballen@tarrantcounty.com MARY CAROE 817-884-1897 Assistant Court Investigator mecaroe@tarrantcounty.com
+Barrie Allen 817-884-2189 Court Investigator ballen@tarrantcounty.com

+MARY CAROE 817-884-1897 Assistant Court Investigator mecaroe@tarrantcounty.com

 Probate Court Number One 100 W. Weatherford, Rm.
-260A Fort Worth, TX 76196 Fax: 884-3178
+260A Fort Worth, TX 76196

+Fax: 884-3178

-Appendix Ah:
+Appendix Ai: